yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 For AWS, you can only define a single region per VPC.

+Currently, you can only deploy single-region clusters in Azure.

 To avoid cross-region data transfer costs, deploy your VPC and cluster in the same region as the application VPC you intend peer or link.

 #### Multi-region clusters

 Each region in multi-region clusters must be deployed in a VPC.
 Depending on the cloud provider, you set up your VPCs in different configurations.
+(Currently, multi-region clusters are not supported for Azure.)

 | Provider | Regional VPC setup
 | :--- | :--- |